Lomet/Nahum/README.md

 ## Notes

 - This extension is configured to work only on `https://chatgpt.com/*`.
-- If no elements with the class `min-h-4` are found, a message will appear in the console (`No elements found with the class 'min-h-4'`).
+- A message will appear in the console if no elements with the class `min-h-4` are found (`No elements found with the class 'min-h-4'`).

 ## Development